 Getting here and around

 Medan is the main hub for flights onto the island.
-But all major cities on Sumatra have international airports with connections to Kuala Lumpur, Bangkok or Singapore.
+But most major cities on Sumatra, such as Padang or Banda Aceh, have international airports with connections to Kuala Lumpur, Bangkok or Singapore.

 There are varying options to get around Sumatra, including private drivers, tourist busses (shared cars) and local busses.
 Becaks (tuktuks) are mainly used to get around cities and villages.
 You should definitely get a ride on these transports to get a taste of real Sumatran culture, but make sure to bargain for the price.